raidho93/buildrace/modules/blazy/README.txt

-o Delay loading for below-fold images until 100px (configurable) before they are visible at viewport. o A simple effortless CSS loading indicator. o Views fields for File ER and Media Entity integration, optional. o Views style plugin Blazy Grid. o Field formatters: Blazy, and Blazy Image with Media integration, optional. o It doesn't take over all images, so it can be enabled as needed via Blazy formatter, or its supporting modules.
+o Delay loading for below-fold images until 100px (configurable) before they are visible at viewport. o A simple effortless CSS loading indicator. o It doesn't take over all images, so it can be enabled as needed via Blazy formatter, or its supporting modules.

+OPTIONAL FEATURES
+o Views fields for File ER and Media Entity integration. o Views style plugin Blazy Grid. o Field formatters: Blazy, and Blazy Image with Media integration.

 REQUIREMENTS